Not our clients. We have processes that they can use to measure F/A. Guessing with noise is a waste of…

-Science can take us only as far as we are willing to assist it.
-We must make changes through barrier technology and absorptive technologies.
-We must then live with the improvements we have made over a time period.
-As we are living with our changes, we need to re-measure again the new pressure levels using our dB meter.
-How did we do?
-Did we reduce the noise levels from both outside and inside our rooms?
-Do our current measurements measure and indicate what we are acoustically after.
-If not, we now know the power of what we have done and how well it worked towards our goal of lowering the noise from either inside our rooms or outside our rooms.
-This knowledge will serve us well in our efforts to capture more “dBs” in the future.
+How did you do?
+Did you reduce the noise levels from both outside and inside your rooms?
+Do your current measurements measure and indicate what you are acoustically after?
+If not, you now know the power of what you have done and how well it worked towards your goal of soundproofing a room or lowering the noise from either inside or outside your room.
+This knowledge will serve you well in your efforts to capture more “dBs” in the future.

-Our activated carbon filters, installed between the studs in a remodel or new construction scenario, can turn our walls into huge bass absorbers.
-Adding our proprietary foam to inside walls can minimize noise levels and reduce that the amount of sound leaving the room.
+You can absorb bass energy in your room, so it will not carry into adjacent rooms.
+You can absorb excess vocal and music energy, so your neighbors do not hear you.
+Keeping outside noise outside, requires structural add-ons to your existing walls.
+Our activated carbon filters, installed between the studs in a remodel or new construction scenario, can turn your walls into huge bass absorbers.
+Adding our proprietary acoustic foam to inside walls can minimize noise levels and reduce the amount of sound leaving the room.

 I hope this explanation helped if you are soundproofing a room.
 Please leave any comments below so I can get back to you.
 And if you want to learn more about this subject please sign up for our free room acoustic treatment videos and eBook which provide step by step instructions.
 Get instant access by signing up now.

 Can I Partially Cover A Surface To Soundproof It?

 No, sound is like water.
 It will find the weakest part of the structure and go through that part.
 Building a barrier against noise is like building a boat to place in the ocean.
 The boat must be strong to handle the waves crashing against it from low frequencies and it also must be airtight to prevent middle and high frequencies from leaking in and sinking the boat.

 How Can I Test A Soundproof Job?